-- The number of people attaining the slit lamp examiner's award are as follows: 1 probationers, 20 people having attained accreditation, 5 of whom have completed revalidation of Slit Lamp skills.. - The City & Guilds Qualification finished taking new registrants in December 2016.
-There are 32 candidates registered with City and Guilds.
-Current and newly registered candidates for the award will be given until 2018 to complete the award.
+- The number of people attaining the slit lamp examiner's award are as follows: 0 probationers, 18 people have slit lamp accreditation, 5 of whom completed revalidation of Slit Lamp skills in 2017. - Boards were encouraged to register candidates before city & guilds registration deadline of 31 december 2016.
+This meant that there was a surge in the number of candidate registrations.
+There are 31 candidates registered for qualifications with City and Guilds.
+These candidates have until the end of December 2018 to complete the award.